 While most attractions are close there will be times you need to catch public transport in London.
 It can be an experience in itself.
 Just watch out for peak hour where the crush can be a bit daunting for those not used to it.

 These need to be pre-ordered online and either sent to a London address (or outside London, at your expense, and could take up to 6 weeks) or picked up from a TFL office.

 Shop Around For Theatre Tickets

 Buying theatre tickets from the theatre itself IS cheaper sometimes, we’ve done it and we found a bargain that way, but the general advice is normally to use the ticket booths that you’ll find all over London’s West End.

 Getting in early is key if your heart is set on a particular show.
 Obviously some shows sell out faster than others and shows like the Lion King will be hard to find at all, certainly not at less than full price.

 This is a great way to grab a bargain but choice will be limited in both seats and shows available.
-This works much better if you’re a single theatre goer or don’t mind not sitting with friends or family.
+This works much better if you’re a single theatre-goer or don’t mind not sitting with friends or family.

 Generally, any food within half a mile of Piccadilly Circus and Oxford Street will be expensive beyond reason.
 There are exceptions of course.

 If you really want to save your money the best way is to shop at supermarkets which have a huge selection of sandwiches and other foods you can readily eat.
-Buy your lunch and head to the many parks in London to have yourself a picnic.
+These are often marked down at the end of the day.

-If you have self catering accommodation then look for the specials fridge in the supermarkets where items close to their sell-by-date will be sold at heavily reduced prices toward the end of the day.
+If you have self-catering accommodation then look for the specials fridge in the supermarkets where items close to their sell-by date will be sold at heavily reduced prices toward the end of the day.

 Shop Around for Accommodation